gchowell/SubEpiPredict-Toolbox/README.md

     <li>define the forecasting parameters by editing <code>options_forecast.m</code></li>
     <li>run the function <code>plotForecast_subepidemicFramework.m</code></li>
 </ul>

+The function also outputs files with the fit and forecasts of the top-ranked and ensemble models as well as the forecasting performance metrics for the top-ranked and ensemble models.

 # Generating and plotting reproduction number forecasts from the top-ranked models